Complete Publisher Submission · Confidential

 Bombay · 1947–1970

-This is the chapter only the author can write.
-A man leaves Sindh on a train in 1947 with a bag of diamonds — a global empire compressed into what fits in his hands.
-This is the most concentrated image of everything: not the stores, not the ledgers, not the branches.
-What you carry when you can only carry.
+A man leaves Sindh on a train in 1947 with a bag of diamonds.
+A global empire compressed into what fits in his hands.

 And the one operation that never closed: Gibraltar.
 Markovits arrives in 1992, is received by Mr L. Khiani with great kindness, and writes his name in the acknowledgements of a Cambridge University Press book.
 The scholar comes to the last keeper of the empire.
 He is given tea.